chrisf1337/nlp-karelj/README.md

 ```
 pip install enum34 nltk subprocess32 colorama
 ```

+To run all the tests in the `tests` dir, run `python run_tests.py`.
+To run specific test numbers, run `python run_tests.py [test numbers]`.
+To see the output of a certain parse, run `python parser.py test-n.txt`.

 ## Project structure
 - `parser.py` uses the dependency output from CoreNLP to try to construct Action objects that